emitanaka/AASC2020/content/news/2020-02-18-invited-speaker-dr-arthur-gilmour.md

 ### Talk Overview:

-The linear mixed model has proved a very useful tool for data analysis, especially in the contexts of plant and animal breeding, agricultural experimentation and data exploration.
-The design of ASReml allows it to fit a large range of linear mixed models in a variety of contexts.
-The key features are the use of various correlation structures, use of direct product variance structures and sparse computing methods facilitating the fitting of large models.
-The linear mixed model has been extended to generalised linear mixed models and hierarchal generalised linear mixed models.
-The paper will outline the joint model of mean and dispersion.
+The (hierarchal generalized) linear (mixed) model has proved a very useful tool for data analysis, especially in the contexts of plant and animal breeding, agricultural experimentation and data exploration.
+After 50 years using these models, some issues continue to arise.
+I plan to outline recent improvements to ASReml and my somewhat pragmatic approach to some of the perennial issues including: testing fixed effects, fixed or random, alternative random models, dropping model terms and other model simplifications.